nolauren/2018introdh/lab01_Github.md

 	- You can take your work with you!
 - Create an account: We need to create an account on github.
 This requires choosing a username.
 What should we consider when creating a user name?
 Now create an account.
 Go to [github.com](https://github.com) and create an account.
 - To copy the materials for this course, go here: https://classroom.github.com/a/tKM08bky .
 Selece 'Accept this assignment'.
 This may take awhile depending on how busy the GitHub servers are.
+- All your assignments will be submitted in this new repository: github.com/introdh/intro-dh2018-YOURUSERNAME

 ---------